vincentdjojo/vincentdjojo/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... vincentdjojo#3241 (Discord)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I like peanut butter.
+I like peanut butter

 ### Contact me at:
 - <a href = "http://bit.ly/AmbitiousNoobs"> Discord </a>